 Everything you do in a classroom maps directly to AI system design:

 Task decomposition.
 A language model given four objectives in one prompt processes the first with full attention.
 Each one after that degrades.
-The fix is the same fix you use in the classroom: one objective at a time, one clear output before the next step.
+You already know how to handle this: break the compound instruction apart, let each piece finish before the next one starts.

 Scaffolding.
 A coordinator pattern dispatches tasks to the model one at a time, collects results, and synthesizes them.
 The model never sees the full complexity.
 When the task is simple enough that the model handles it reliably, the scaffold can come off.
 Same principle as removing the graphic organizer.